hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * if 1000msec btw requests, then server seems to only get the 1st request most of the time

   * ALERT: Need to check what happens with valid http requests instead of invalid http requests.

-* A Fuzzer which allows a predefined string from a list of predefined strings to be randomly changed wrt some random positions in the string

 * New Ops